Terwilliger69105/69105.github.io/index.md

 ---

-I hit everything in the list so I'll stop it there.
+I hit everything I feel is worth detailing in the list so I'll stop it there.
 Feel free to check the **Contact** page if you want to do just that, get in contact with me, and I'm sure I'll have more added on here soon enough.

 Thanks for stopping by.